Intersectional barriers disabled students describe — and how universities can respond

-Updated Feb 19, 2026
+Updated Apr 06, 2026

 Universities have expanded support provision and policies for disabled students, yet students still report stigma, isolation, and avoidable friction in day-to-day learning and support processes.
 A common reason institutions struggle to act is that disability is often treated as a single category: “disabled students” as one group with one set of needs.
+That framing can hide which students are facing which barriers, and it makes targeted action harder.

 Methodologically, the paper draws on biographical-narrative interviews with 33 disabled students at a single German university, analysed using Straussian Grounded Theory.
 The goal is not to create a single “model answer” for all contexts, but to surface patterns in how barriers are lived and explained by students themselves.
+For institutional teams, the value is practical: it helps distinguish a broad accessibility issue from a barrier that hits some disabled students more sharply than others.

 First, the study highlights how financial pressure can be a disability issue, not just a cost-of-living issue.
-The authors describe how gaps and constraints in public funding systems translate into stress, extra labour, and a heightened sense of time pressure to “finish” — pressures that can be especially acute when disability already makes studying slower or less predictable.
+The authors describe how gaps and constraints in public funding systems translate into stress, extra labour, and a heightened sense of time pressure to “finish”.
+Those pressures can be especially acute when disability already makes studying slower or less predictable.

 "Disabled students often face financial burdens … leading to experiences of stress and pressure to complete their studies."